sourcegraph/handbook/content/engineering/search/iteration_log.md

   - Finish implementing `contains` filter predicate (see [#18584](https://github.com/sourcegraph/sourcegraph/issues/18584)) and pings metrics
   - Document `select` and `contains` usage and examples (ship this release)
 - **Work log:**
   - 2021-03-12: Initial `contains` implementation close to being merged.
 Started heavily refactoring our query processing which is slowing progress for evaluating more expressive queries like filter predicates, and will help address [perf/UX issues related streaming](https://github.com/sourcegraph/sourcegraph/issues/18203) (e.g., process queries natively by backends like Zoekt when possible, faster `not` queries, etc.)
+  - 2021-03-15: Initial `contains` implementation merged.
+Still need to clean up predicate parsing and improve performance on intersections for high-cardinality matches
+  - 2021-03-19: Merged documentation for `select`

 ### Enterprise contexts